ethereum/solidity-website/src/posts/src/posts/2023-12-08-solidity-developer-survey-2023-announcement.md

 ## Spread the Word! 📯

 This marks the fourth time we are conducting a structured developer survey for Solidity devs and users.
-We would love to reach more developers this year, so **please help us share the survey in your networks and reach the right audience!**
+We would love to reach even more developers this year, so **please help us share the survey in your networks and reach the right audience!**

 Stay tuned on [Solidity Twitter](https://twitter.com/solidity_lang)/[Mastodon](https://fosstodon.org/@solidity) for the announcement regarding the survey results that will be shared on this blog in Q1 of 2024.